Hamsters needing rescue in Southern California and beyond!

 We have had several people sounding stunned just as you might be now.
 Hamsters don't seem like the type of pets people need to find homes for, right?
 Wrong.
 As hard as it is to believe, people get tired of and abandon hamsters on a regular basis.

 There are many reasons that people feel the need to place their hamsters.
-They are moving, the kids are bored with the new pet, the hamster bites because of improper handling, or one of the worst, they purchased a pregnant hamster from the pet store.
+They are moving, the kids are bored with the new pet, the hamster bites because of improper handling or a lack of socialization, or one of the worst case scenarios, they purchased a pregnant hamster from the pet store.
 The new owners were prepared for one hamster, not a half dozen or more and are now feeling overwhelmed!
-There are other reasons also that people feel the need to place these wee critters, but the above reasons seem to be the most common.
+(Remember, each Syrian hamster needs his or her own cage.
+The new owners of the unexpected babies now have to purchase several cages, water bottles, etc. Even dwarf hamsters must be separated by sex, and sometimes by temperament if the same sex hamsters are bullying each other!)

 What happens to these unwanted hamsters?